 The ‘new’ Bund is further west: Shanghai’s latest creative zone.
 Critics might argue that China’s ‘build galleries, add artists’ formula is inorganic, but on a soupy Saturday afternoon the families, photography crews and dog-walking couples zipping around on orange Mobikes didn’t seem to care.

 The riverside Longhua Dadao links galleries YUZ, West Bund Art Centre and the Shanghai Centre of Photography, but the most high profile is the newish Long Museum.
 Atelier Deshaus’ concrete hangar has attracted some big-name artists since it opened last year.
-This month, British artist Sir Antony Gormley’s embryonic bodies are hanging and lounging in his Still Moving exhibition (running until 26 November), its first outing in mainland China.
+This month, British artist Sir Antony Gormley’s embryonic bodies are hanging and lounging in his Still Moving exhibition (running until 26 November), its first outing into the Chinese mainland.

-Then there’s the North Bund in Hongkou, home to mainland China’s newest W Hotel (and the first rooftop pool overlooking glittery Pudong – see below) as well as Shanghai’s new cruise terminal.
+Then there’s the North Bund in Hongkou, home to the Chinese mainland’s newest W Hotel (and the first rooftop pool overlooking glittery Pudong – see below) as well as Shanghai’s new cruise terminal.

 The regenerated Bund will have a job dragging people away from Nanjing Xi Lu, the buzzy commercial road that’s always had one eye on a good time.
 Home to Plaza 66, the neighbourhood is also where, earlier this year, Swire (also owners of Cathay Pacific) opened its HKRI Taikoo Hui shopping and entertainment complex.
 The mall is also art-friendly, with exhibitions such as the V&A London’s Shoes: Pleasure and Pain (until 5 November).